FLomb/academic-page/02_research-areas.markdown

 <img src="/assets/demand_sim.svg" width="100" align="left" style="padding-top: 10px; padding-bottom: 10px" class="next-to-text"/>

 Energy demand time series are among the most critical inputs for designing carbon-neutral energy systems.
-However, they are highly uncertain, especially within systems in transition.
-Historical demand data are a poor predictor of future demand, and, often, temporally-resolved metered data simply do not exist, such as when modelling systems in remote areas or when looking at future electric-vehicle fleets. </p>
+However, they are highly uncertain, especially within systems in transition: historical demand data are a poor predictor of future demand, and, often, temporally-resolved metered data simply do not exist, such as when modelling systems in remote areas or when looking at future electric-vehicle fleets. </p>

 <p><b>RAMP</b> is an open-source software I designed for the stochastic generation of any user-driven energy demand time series based on few simple inputs.
 It allows simulating user behaviour, from individual to thousands or millions of users, and understanding temporal demand dynamics at any scale.
 The RAMP-mobility application of the software is the newest: it generates 1-min <a href="https://www.sciencedirect.com/science/article/pii/S0306261922001416">aggregate mobility and charging profiles across all of Europe</a> based solely on openly-available, easy-to gather data.
 Check out the project's <a href="https://rampdemand.org">website</a> and <a href="https://github.com/RAMP-project">GitHub</a> repository.</p>